MattCza/Tricentis-WebShop-Automation/README.md

 # 🧪 Tricentis Demo Web Shop - Web Automation Testing Project

-This project is a web automation testing suite for the [Tricentis Demo Web Shop](http://demowebshop.tricentis.com/), designed to demonstrate best practices in UI test automation using modern tools and frameworks.
+This project is a web automation testing suite for the [Tricentis Demo Web Shop](http://demowebshop.tricentis.com/), designed to demonstrate best practices in UI test automation using Java, Selenium, Maven.

 ## 🔍 Overview